Philippe Van Dievoet

-Sire Philippe Van Dievoet (/ˈdiːvʊt/) called Vandive (/vɒ̃dɪv/), écuyer, (1654–1738) was a celebrated goldsmith and jeweller.
+Sire Philippe Van Dievoet (/ˈdiːvʊt/) called Vandive (/vɒ̃dɪv/), écuyer, (1654 – 1738) was a celebrated goldsmith and jeweller.
 He was goldsmith to King Louis XIV, councillor of the King, officier de la Garde Robe du Roi (officer of the King's wardrobe), trustee of the Hôtel de ville of Paris, and Consul of Paris.

 Ennoblement

 Sire Philippe Van Dievoet called Vandive, as an officier de la Garde Robe du Roi (officer of the King's wardrobe), benefitted from personal Nobility along with the title of Ecuyer during his tenure from 1680 until 1711.

 Name

 Depending on the source, the name of Philippe Van Dievoet was changed to Vandive either by the Dauphin of whom he had been the jeweller, or by his father, King Louis XIV.
-Before that, it was briefly written as Vandivout, in an attempt to franchise the name.
+Before that, it was briefly written as Vandivout, in an attempt to frenchize the name.

 Family

-He married at Paris Anne Martinot (died 1707), daughter of Balthazar Martinot (1636–1716), clockmaker to Queen Anna of Austria and then to the King.
+He married, in Paris, Anne Martinot (died 1707), daughter of Balthazar Martinot (1636–1716), clockmaker to Queen Anna of Austria and then to the King.

 He was a brother of the sculptor Peter Van Dievoet (1661–1729) and father of the printer Guillaume Vandive.

 He formed the Vandive family, the Parisian branch of the Van Dievoet family of Brussels.